avg —

 Instructions

-Clean bell pepper (remove seeds + membranes); cut into elongated strips 2-2.5 cm wide.
+I remove the seeds from the bell pepper and cut it into long strips 2–2.5 cm wide.

-Slice onion into rings of any thickness (onion is forgiving).
+I slice the onion into rings of any thickness.

 Tips